 The Second Floor: Osaka W’s Ballroom and Function Rooms

-The second floor bows to asanoha pattern as a design cue for ceiling, floor, and staircase.
+The second-floor bows to the asanoha pattern as a design cue for the ceiling, floor, and staircase.
 The ceiling is a bold, extroverted definition of this geometric pattern, while the granite floor plays an equal and accurate reflectional role, with 6 shades of black and dark grey.
 The stainless, satin steel walls help to reflect colors and shapes.

 Mirrors mounted above the walls take shapes into, what appears, like infinity.
 Pink-neon lighting systems dress up the top end of each wall to mirror what Concrete designers saw in Osaka nightlife.
-The neon-lighting creates a shadow tricks with the three-dimensional ceiling for enhanced effect.
+The neon lighting creates shadow tricks with the three-dimensional ceiling for enhanced effect.

-Behind a staircase, patron guests can enjoy a buffer and freestanding bar, with an amazing pink marble countertop and cabinet metal doors which ooze pink-tint.
-If you want to Writz it up even more, this is supported with a bronzed-pink mirror.
+Behind a staircase, patron guests can enjoy a buffer and freestanding bar, with an amazing pink marble countertop and cabinet metal doors that ooze pink-tint.
+If you want to Writz it up, even more, this is supported with a bronzed-pink mirror.

-The bar itself has oak stools and the surrounding stairwell and general area is styled with origami-inspired poufs, designed by Tokujin Yoshioka for Italian-based Moroso.
-Arrangement with Hay side tables, makes for a perfect fusion between the best Japanese and European designs.
+The bar itself has oak stools and the surrounding stairwell and general area are styled with origami-inspired poufs, designed by Tokujin Yoshioka for Italian-based Moroso.
+Arrangement with Hay side tables makes for a perfect fusion between the best Japanese and European designs.

-Our team would not be providing service if we didn’t elaborate on Tokujin-san’s highly-respected work.
+Our team would not be providing good service if we didn’t elaborate on Tokujin-san’s highly-respected work.
 He is an active, well-regard Japanese designer and artist.
-He has worked in areas of design, architecture and contemporary art.
+He has worked in areas of design, architecture, and contemporary art.
 Yes, he’s achieved international acclaim for key work in light and nature.

-In 2007, Tokujin-san was named as one of the 100 most respect Japanese in the world by Newsweek and he has won many international design awards.
+In 2007, Tokujin-san was named as one of the 100 most respected Japanese in the world by Newsweek and he has won many international design awards.

-Guests enter through oak portal with four double doors.
-Traditional Osaka inspired the design with interiors based on 2:1 ratio of tatami mats.
-There is a perfect dance between futuristic / contemporary and classical materials.
+Guests enter through the oak portal with four double doors.
+Traditional Osaka inspired the design with interiors based on a 2:1 ratio of tatami mats.
+There is a perfect dance between futuristic/contemporary and classical materials.

 Rooms Blend European and Japanese Design

-The oversized asanoha–patterned carpet has rich shades of gold which is emblematic of Midōsuji Boulevard’s autumn foliage of gingko trees which you can see outside the large windows.
+The oversized asanoha–patterned carpet has rich shades of gold which is emblematic of Midōsuji Boulevard’s autumn foliage of ginkgo trees which you can see outside the large windows.